The Bethe Ansatz as a Quantum Circuit: Free fermion circuits

 \section{Free fermion circuits}

 The implementation of our algorithm on a real quantum processor depends on the possibility of efficiently decomposing $P_k$ into elementary quantum gates.
-Here we will only address this very important question when the magnon $S$ matrix \eqref{phaseshift} reduces to a sign, whereby the system maps to free fermions through a Jordan-Wigner transformation.
-This corresponds to the symmetric point of the scattering amplitude \eqref{sfunction}, which is achieved for vanishing $\Delta$ and leads to the XX chain.
-At this point, the dependence of the Bethe states on the scattering amplitude factorises and thus can be altogether ignored.
+Here we will only address this very important question when the magnon $S$ matrix~\eqref{phaseshift} reduces to a sign, whereby the system maps to free fermions through a Jordan-Wigner transformation.
+This corresponds to the symmetric point of the scattering amplitude~\eqref{sfunction}, which is achieved for vanishing $\Delta$ and leads to the XX chain.
+At this point, the dependence of the Bethe states on the scattering amplitude factorizes and thus can be altogether ignored.
 Without loss of generality, we will set $s_{pq}=1$ in this section.
+The gates of the ABC at the free-fermion factorize into matchgates, whose analytical expressions we will show now.
+Strong numerical evidence for this realization was already presented in~\cite{Sopena22}.